babakansari/GenericMiniMax/README.md

 # Generic Mini Max Algorith
 This project is to create a generic solution to apply minimax algorithm to range of different use-cases.

+The idea is to have a class that could be used to iterate on a collection of states and evaluate all the possibilities of winning for two players.

-The `Game` class uses `Minimax` algorithm at the core to loop on a collection states (e.g 3x3 or 4x4 Tic Tac Toe) and evaluate the wining status.
+The `Game` class uses `Minimax` algorithm at the core to loop on a collection of states (e.g 3x3 or 4x4 Tic Tac Toe) and evaluate the wining status.

+The `Game` class is used to create a "Tic Tac Toe" (`TicTacToe.js`) game as an example in this repository.

 It is limited into two players at the moment but could be extened into multiple players.